BezuidenhoutMC/SeeKAT/README.md

 --clip All values of the CB PSF below this value are set to zero.
 Helps negate low-level sidelobes.

---s In the format RA,Dec adds a marker for known coordinates to plot.
+--s In the format RA(hms),Dec(dms) adds a marker for known coordinates to plot.

 --scalebar Sets the length of the scalebar on the plot in arcseconds.
 Set to 0 to omit it altogether.